Securitas depot robbery: Robbery

-In the early evening of Tuesday, 21 February 2006, Dixon was driving home along the A249 when he was pulled over just outside Stockbury, a village northeast of Maidstone, by what he presumed was an unmarked police car.
+In the early evening of Tuesday, 21 February 2006, Dixon, the depot manager, was driving home along the A249 when he was pulled over just outside Stockbury, a village northeast of Maidstone, by what he presumed was an unmarked police car.
 The Volvo S60 had flashing blue lights in its grille and one of the two uniformed officers came to Dixon's window, asking him to turn off his engine and leave the keys in the ignition.
 Breaching protocol, Dixon followed the officer's order to step out of his car and to sit in the other car, where he was handcuffed.
 His car was moved off the road and the Volvo travelled west on the M20 motorway to the West Malling bypass.
 The criminals play-acted driving him to a police station before revealing their deception and threatening him with a gun at Mereworth.
 He was tied up and transferred into a white van which drove to Elderden Farm near Staplehurst.

 The two men impersonating police officers next drove to Dixon's home in Herne Bay and spoke to Lynn Dixon, telling her that her husband had crashed his car and that she and her son should accompany them to the hospital as quickly as possible.
 When she got into the car Lynn Dixon realised it was not a real police car and the men told her she was being abducted; they took her to the farm as well.
 Colin Dixon was then interrogated about the layout of the depot and warned at gunpoint that the lives of his family members depended upon his actions.

 Around 01:00 on Wednesday, 22 February 2006, three vehicles headed to the depot.
 Lynn Dixon and her son were held in the back of a 7.5 tonne white Renault Midlum lorry; Colin Dixon and the other gang members travelled in a Vauxhall Vectra and the Volvo.
 The vehicles split up, and the Volvo arrived at the depot at 01:21.
 Dixon and a gang member dressed as a police officer got out of the car and walked towards the pedestrian entrance.
 Dixon rang the bell and looked through the window at the control room operator.
 Instead of querying why Dixon was returning at night or why he was with an officer, the inexperienced operator opened the door and let the two men through the airlock into the building.
 The entire robbery was filmed on the building's CCTV and when Kent Police later reviewed the footage, they nicknamed this gang member "Policeman".
 "Policeman" subdued the operator and, without being asked, Dixon pressed the button which opened the gate and allowed the vehicles to enter the yard.